Alexandria, Virginia: 20th century

 In March 1959, Lieutenant Colonel William Henry Whalen, the "highest-ranking American ever recruited as a mole by the Russian Intelligence Service", provided Colonel Sergei A. Edemski three classified Army manuals in exchange for $3,500 at a shopping center parking lot within the city.
 Agents of the Federal Bureau of Investigation later arrested Whalen on July 12, 1966, at his home in the city.

 In 1961 the original Woodrow Wilson Bridge opened.

 In 1965, the city integrated schools.
-In 1971, the city consolidated all high school students into T. C. Williams High School.
+In 1971, the city consolidated all high school junior and senior students into T. C. Williams High School.
+Freshman and sophomore students were assigned to attend either Francis C Hammond or George Washington, formerly four-year high schools, as part of a system-wide overhaul of the public school system, beginning with kindergarten classes, in an attempt to racially "balance" student population throughout the city's public schools to better reflect the city's racial makeup.
+The plan was known as the "K-6, 2, 2, 2 plan".
+Classes were broken out, beginning with kindergarten through sixth grade; then seventh through eighth; then freshman and sophomore classes; and finally junior and senior classes, with the changes including being moved to a different school building.
 The same year that head coach Herman Boone joined the school and lead the football team to a 13–0 season, a state championship, and a national championship runner-up; the basis for the 2000 film Remember the Titans where Boone was portrayed by Denzel Washington.

 In 1972, Clifford T. Cline purchased the 1890 Victorian house at 219 King Street and converted it into the Creole serving Two-Nineteen Restaurant.
 In 1973, Nora Lamborne and Beverly Beidler became the first women elected to the city council.
 In 1974, the Torpedo Factory Art Center opened.
 In 1983, the King Street–Old Town station, Braddock Road station, and Eisenhower Avenue station opened as the Washington Metro system expanded.
-In 1991, the Van Dorn Street station opened and Patricia Ticer became the first woman elected mayor.
+In 1991, the Van Dorn Street station opened and Patricia Ticer became the first woman to be elected mayor.